A-n-i-e/funny-advice-generator/README.md

 ## Funny Advice Generator app

-I know I said I dropped frontend, yes I did butt I thought it would be fun to learn React and know a bit of both frontend and backend so I can build my own cool stuff.
+I know I said I dropped frontend, yes I did but I thought it would be fun to learn React and know a bit of both frontend and backend so I can build my own cool stuff.

 After taking a really great tutorial by BroCode on YouTube, I took on a task from Frontend Mentor to check out what I have learned.